syntho-ai/deployment-tools/README.md

 - Pre-commit hooks in order to check your files
 - A VScode workspace file to correctly create VSCode workspaces
+- The Docker Compose file and Helm charts to deploy the Syntho Application with
+- The source code of the Syntho CLI (The deployment CLI for the Syntho Application)

 ### Project overview